• Level of education

 2) Process management and quality control of recombinant proteins produced

-Students will have theoretical and practical knowledge of the operation of cell lysis, chromatography and distribution/conditioning equipment.
-They will be able to adapt the choice of equipment and processes to the characteristics of the target protein.
+Students will acquire theoretical and practical knowledge of how cell lysis, chromatography, and distribution/packaging equipment works.
+They will be able to adapt the choice of equipment and processes according to the characteristics of the target protein.

-Initially, students will study the physico-chemical properties of the target protein using simple sequence analysis tools.
-Based on these data and the final use of the protein, a purification strategy will be proposed by the students (TD).
+First, students will study the physicochemical properties of the target protein using simple sequence analysis tools.
+Based on this data and the end use of the protein, students will propose a purification strategy (tutorial).

-These elements will be put into practice in the practical part of the course, in which students will purify the target protein while carrying out a series of sampling and on-line process controls to ensure traceability and final product quality.
+These elements will be implemented in the practical part of the course, in which students will purify the target protein while performing a series of online samples and checks on the process to ensure traceability and the final quality of the product.

-Secondly, the students will have to evaluate the performance of the process and the quality of the active ingredient , as well as the finished product, by proposing an analytical approach appropriate to therapeutic proteins.
-They will have to determine production yields, degree of purity, nature of impurities and confirm the identity of the target protein (TD).
+In a second step, students will be required to evaluate the performance of the process and the quality of the active ingredient as well as the finished product by proposing an analytical approach appropriate for therapeutic proteins.
+They will thus be required to determine production yields, purity levels, the nature of impurities, and confirm the identity of the target protein (TD).

-Project A: Production and purification of a monoclonal antibody in hybridoma (laboratory scale -screening).
-Purification, assay and controls of the antibody will be carried out following cell culture (UE2.2) and controls of the producing clone (UE 1.3).
+Project A: Production and purification of a monoclonal antibody in hybridoma (laboratory scale – screening).
+Purification, titration, and testing of the antibody will be carried out following cell culture (UE2.2) and testing of the producing clone (UE 1.3).

-Project C: Production and purification of a fusion protein used as a veterinary vaccine in prokaryotic hosts in fed-batch bioreactors (pilot scale).
-Following the USP practical part (UE.2.2), the biomass obtained is weighed and then lysed (HHP).
-Emphasis is placed on controlling critical parameters (viscosity, pressure, concentration, etc.), the efficiency of the chosen process (yield, purity) and storage conditions for the protein produced (stability, sterility, etc.).
-All results, analyzed critically, can be presented in the form of a batch production report.
+Project C: Production and purification of a fusion protein used as a veterinary vaccine in a prokaryotic host in fed-batch bioreactors (pilot scale).
+Following the practical part of USP (UE.2.2), the biomass obtained is weighed and then lysed (HHP).
+Emphasis is placed on controlling critical parameters (viscosity, pressure, concentration, etc.), the efficiency of the chosen process (yield, purity), and the storage conditions of the protein produced (stability, sterility, etc.).
+All results, analyzed critically, may be presented in the form of a batch production report.

-- Eukaryotic and prokaryotic cell culture (type II SHP, incubators)
+- Eukaryotic and prokaryotic cell culture (type II PSM, incubators)

-- 4 instrumented benchtop bioreactors (2 to 5 L)
+- 4 instrumented benchtop bioreactors (2 to 5 L capacity)

-- 1 pilot-scale instrumented bioreactor (useful 20 L)
+- 1 pilot-scale instrumented bioreactor (20 L usable capacity)

 - Centrifuge